nasa/Transform-to-Open-Science/tops_faq.md

   <h4>Are you coordinating this mission with the other federal US agencies that provide research funding (e.g., NSF, NOAA, DOE)?</h4>
    Formal and informal partnerships with other agencies and organizations will be announced soon!

-  <h4>Where can we get TOPS stickers and pins?</h4>
-  You can visit us at conferences to find our latest educational and informational resources.
-We are also working on a distribution mechanism to share resources with the full community, so join our <a href = "https://nasa.github.io/Transform-to-Open-Science/signup/">listserv</a> to stay tuned!

   </details>

   <details>